 What is Provence Verte?

-Green Provence owes its name to the fact that this region retains a very high density of forests with vegetation consisting essentially of pine and holm oak.
+Green Provence, on earth of Var department, owes its name to the fact that this region retains a very high density of forests with vegetation consisting essentially of pine and holm oak.

 What to bring back from Provence?